FULLSHADE/fullshade.github.io/_pages/cves.md

 ### Vendor Vulnerability Reporting and Disclosure Policy

-This policy sets for the reporting and disclosure policy that FullPwn Operations follows when handling a disclosure case with a vendor.
+This policy sets for the reporting and disclosure policy that is followed when handling a disclosure case with a vendor.
 If a vulnerability is discovered within a vendor product, the vendor will be contacted via email with details and a security report about the details of the vulnerability and the proper mitigation strategy that the vendor may take to patch the application.

 This vulnerability disclosure policy is similar to the [CERT](https://vuls.cert.org/confluence/display/Wiki/Vulnerability+Disclosure+Policy) disclosure policy of 45 days.